Archives

 Session 3: Spiritual Assessment and Evaluation of Care

-This session introduces learners to formal and informal approaches for assessing patients’ spiritual needs, planning interventions based on available resources, and evaluating whether patients’ needs have been met.
+In this session, learners are introduced to both formal and informal approaches for assessing patients’ spiritual needs, planning appropriate interventions based on available resources, and evaluating whether these needs have been met.

 Session 4: Loss, Grief, and Compassion in the Elderly

-Learners will explore the inevitable experience of grief and loss, as well as feelings of isolation in the elderly.
-Understanding the grief process, as described by Elisabeth Kübler-Ross, will enable healthcare workers to prevent spiritual distress and provide compassionate care to the elderly.
+Learners will explore the inevitable experiences of grief and loss, as well as feelings of isolation in the elderly.
+Gaining an understanding of the grief process, as described by Elisabeth Kübler-Ross, will help healthcare workers prevent spiritual distress and provide compassionate care for older adults.

 Session 5: Spiritual Care in Elderly Rehabilitation

-This session focuses on addressing the spiritual needs of elderly individuals undergoing rehabilitation.
-It explores strategies for promoting creativity and addressing feelings of suffering and solitude.
+This session will explore the specific spiritual needs of elderly individuals in rehabilitation.
+It will focus on how healthcare workers can create opportunities for them to engage in creative activities and better confront their feelings of suffering and solitude.

 Session 6: Spiritual Care and Mental Health